pitt-miskov-zivanov-lab/BioRECIPE/docs/model_representation.rst

     :widths: 5, 3, 34, 38, 20

     Score list, ":math:`a^{\mathrm{scorelist}}`", "all scores of element's positive and negative regulations from individual interactions, combined into a list, following the order of positive and then negative regulator lists", "<score 1>, <score 2>, ..., <score :math:`k+l`>", "1,1,1"
-    Source list, ":math:`a^{\mathrm{sourcelist}}`", "all sources of element's positive and negative regulations from individual interactions, combined into a list, following the order of positive and then negative regulator lists", "<source 1>, <source 2>, ..., <source :math:`k+l`>", "database,database,database"
+    Source list, ":math:`a^{\mathrm{sourcelist}}`", "all sources of element's positive and negative regulations from individual interactions, combined into a list, following the order of positive and then negative regulator lists", "<source 1>, <source 2>, ..., <source :math:`k+l`>", "literature,literature,literature"
     Statements list, ":math:`a^{\mathrm{statementslist}}`", "all support statements of element's positive and negative regulations from individual interactions, combined into a list, following the order of positive and then negative regulator lists", "<statements 1>, <statements 2>, ..., <statements :math:`k+l`>", "Akt is phosphorylated at its residue Thr308 by the 3-phosphoinositide-dependent protein kinase 1 (PDK1),'We find that PFKFB4 interacts with ICMT, a posttranslational modifier of RAS.
 PFKFB4 promotes ICMT/RAS interaction, controls RAS localization at the plasma membrane, activates AKT signaling and enhances cell migration.','The protein phosphatase 2A (PP2A) has long been known to negatively regulate Akt activity.'"
     Paper IDs list, ":math:`a^{\mathrm{paperIDslist}}`", "all paper IDs (where statements are found) of element's positive and negative regulations from individual interactions, combined into a list, following the order of positive and then negative regulator lists", "<paper IDs 1>, <paper IDs 2>, ..., <paper IDs :math:`k+l`>", "PMC6518649,PMC9348664,PMC10332018"